-Hierarchical to: No other components.
-Dependencies: No dependencies.
-FIA_UID.1.1 The TSF shall allow 1. to establish the communication channel 2. to read the Initialization Data if it is not disabled by TSF according to FMT_MTD.1/INI_DIS 3. to carry out the Chip Authentication Protocol on behalf of the user to be performed before the user is identified.
-FIA_UID.1.2 The TSF shall require each user to be successfully identified be- fore allowing any other TSF-mediated actions on behalf of that user.
+FIA_UID.1.1 The TSF shall allow

+- 1. to establish the communication channel - 2. to read the Initialization Data if it is not disabled by TSF according to FMT_MTD.1/INI_DIS - 3. to carry out the Chip Authentication Protocol on behalf of the user to be performed before the user is identified.

+FIA_UID.1.2 The TSF shall require each user to be successfully identified before allowing any other TSF-mediated actions on behalf of that user.

 Note: In the Phase 2 "Manufacturing of the TOE" the Manufacturer is the only user role known to the TOE which writes the Initialization Data and/or Pre-personalization Data in the audit records of the IC.
 The MRTD manufacturer creates the user role Personalization Agent for transition from Phase 2 to Phase 3 "Personalization of the MRTD".
 The users in role Personalization Agent identify themselves by means of selecting the authentication key.
 After personalization in the Phase 3 the Document Basic Access Keys, the Chip Authentication data and Terminal Authentication Reference Data are written into the TOE.
-The Basic Inspection System (cf. BSI-CC-PP-0055 [16]) is identified as default user after power up or reset of the TOE i.e. the TOE will use the Document Basic Access Key to run the BAC Authentication Protocol, to gain access to the Chip Authentication Reference Data and to run the Chip Authentication Protocol).
+The Basic Inspection System (cf. BSI-CC-PP-0055 [15]) is identified as default user after power up or reset of the TOE i.e. the TOE will use the Document Basic Access Key to run the BAC Authentication Protocol, to gain access to the Chip Authentication Reference Data and to run the Chip Authentication Protocol (i.e. the BAC mechanism is a mandatory part within the Chip Authentication Protocol).
 After successful authentication of the chip the terminal may identify itself as (i) Extended Inspection System by selection of the templates for the Terminal Authentication Protocol or (ii) if necessary and available by symmetric authentication as Personalization Agent (using the Personalization Agent Key).